CSCI-4830-002-2014/hackathon-gdelt/README.md

 While filtering for event code 73, 'Providing Humanitarian Aid', a worldwide increase is observed from September 15th to September 16th, as shown on the map.

+Overall, there was likely a correlation between Obama's speech and humanitarian aid being given, which could be assumed to be aid being provided to West Africa.

 ![additional supporting screenshots](image.png?raw=true)